hrluo/TopologicalBayesianActiveContour/README.md

  		 - Gaussian filtering of the original neural cellular image.
 		 - Object selection according to the elastic shape distance.
 	 - `SimScript.m` The script that we use TAC for analyzing the synthetic MPEG-7 datasets.
-	 - `TOPBACSeg.m`   This script is the main script we used for implementation of TAC method, assuming that we already obtained the TOP result for initialization step.
+	 - `TOPBACSegT.m`  Perform TOP-BAC segmentation with use of training data (e.g., synthetic simulations, skin lesion data).
 We provide following initialization modes:
 	 1. draw contour initializations by hand (default)
 	 2. import initialization mask from external file and automatically select n_curve contours with the roughest  estimate of area within
 	 3. import initialization mask from external file and cycle through contours until n_curve initializations accepted by user
 	 4. input initialization curve from external file
-	 - `TOPBACSegT.m`  Perform TOP-BAC segmentation with use of training data (e.g., synthetic simulations, skin lesion data).
 	 - `TOPBACSegNT.m`  Perform TOP-BAC segmentation without use of training data (e.g., synthetic simulations, skin lesion data), with an option of pooling the density estimate of objects.

 **Abstract**